-Control Center gives you instant access to the camera, AirPlay, control and playback of currently playing audio, and other handy features.
+Control Center gives you instant access to the camera, calculator, AirPlay, and other handy features.
 You can also adjust the brightness, lock the screen in portrait orientation, turn wireless services on or off, and turn on AirDrop.
-For more information about AirDrop, see AirDrop on page 36.
+For more information about AirDrop, see AirDrop on page 34.